Financial education videos

 Introducing pioneering New Zealand economist Bill Phillips' amazing hydro-mechanical economic computer.

-Head of Economics, John McDermott, explains how inflation is measured and how it manifests itself in everyday life.
+Former Chief Economist, John McDermott, explains how inflation is measured and how it manifests itself in everyday life.
 He also explains the importance of maintaining price stability.

 Deputy Governor, Geoff Bascand, explains our approach to communication, and the importance of transparency and credibility.